equalframework/equal-doc/docs/advanced/cascade-configuration.md

 ## Config

+eQual is a highly flexible, variable-geometry framework, designed to be used in a wide variety of contexts.

+A lot of features can be controlled using the main configuration file for setting parameters, that are handled as constants.

 The config constants are present globally inside the `config/config.json` file.

 Some constants can be overridden in optional package specific config files.